-If you’re a parent who has always dreamed of sending your child to college someday, you’re probably well aware that tuition costs have increased pretty drastically over the past 20 years.
+If you’re a parent hoping to send your child to college someday, you’re probably well aware that higher education costs have skyrocketed over the past 10-plus years.

 1. Starting Early With a Savings Plan

-2. Look for Ways to Get Free Money
+2. Looking for Ways to Get Free Money

-If your son or daughter already has a college selected, funding information is usually available on that school’s website, as well.
+If your child has a college selected, funding information is usually available on that school’s website as well.

-A job won’t pay for everything, but it will pay for some things, and that means fewer costs for you to pick up now or for your child to pick up later.
+A job won’t pay for everything, but it will pay for some things, and that could mean fewer costs to cover with savings or financing.

 4. Researching Student Loan Options

 With the high cost of getting a degree these days, you may not be able to avoid taking on at least some student loan debt.
-You and your child may want to take some time to research all the student loan options out there —federal and private — and how they work could be helpful in understanding which options work best.
+You and your child may want to take some time to research and understand all the student loan options out there — both federal and private — and how they work well-ahead of senior year.

-The amount a student can borrow in federal loans will depend on his or her year in school, status as dependent or independent, and the type of loan or loans obtained.
+The amount a student can borrow in federal loans will depend on their year in college, status as dependent or independent, and the type of loan or loans they take out.

 Parents of dependent undergraduate students also can apply for Direct PLUS Loans to help pay for education expenses that aren’t covered by other federal financial aid.

-Federal student loans usually have more benefits than loans from banks or other private lenders, so be sure to compare the benefits of each private student loan program, as well as the interest rates and the length of the loans available.
+Federal student loans usually have more benefits than loans from banks or other private lenders, so be sure to compare the benefits of each private student loan program, as well as the interest rates and terms.

-For example, federal loans offer deferment and forbearance along with programs like Public Service Loan Forgiveness (PSLF) and multiple income-driven repayment plans when the time comes.
+For example, federal loans offer deferment and forbearance along with programs like Public Service Loan Forgiveness (PSLF) and income-driven repayment plans.
 Private lenders don’t usually offer such perks and protections.
 It’s generally recommended that students exhaust all federal loan options prior to borrowing private student loans.

-While researching different options for private student loans, you may encounter different ways for you and your child to apply, such as taking on a private student loan yourself or giving some thought to whether you’re willing to act as a cosigner for a private student loan.
+While researching different options for private student loans, you may encounter different ways for you and your child to apply, such as taking on a private student loan yourself or acting as a cosigner for a private student loan.

 There are, of course, pros and cons to both of those options, so it’s important to do your due diligence on the private lenders you may be considering.
 What benefits do they offer?
 What are their rates and terms?
 Is there any fine print?